kotinka/instructions/Instruction on markdown.md

 ### Strong
 To make your text strong you have tape 2* **on the both sides as here**.
 ## Lists
-1. To make unmarked list you may use symbol * before your text as in example below. __For example:__
+1. To make unmarked list you may use symbol * before your text as in example below.
 * One
 * Another
 + With plus